jealka/jealka.github.io/sticker-shop/README.md

 python -m http.server 9000
 ```

 We then send the following message via the form.
-The code included in the `<script>` tags prompts an HTTP request to our local server performed by the staff.
+The code included in the `<script>` tags prompts an HTTP request to our local server which is performed by the staff's browser.
 Depending on the fact if a request is made, we can determine if the XSS attack works.
 ```
 <script>
 var req = new XMLHttpRequest();